Parallel R#

 Supercomputer usage

 Some of the packages require specific settings in Puhti, see CSC Docs, r-env, Parallel batch jobs for details about some of these packages.
-These might differ from package’s general instructions.
+These might differ from the package’s general instructions.

 future library#